Does Mileage or Age Matter More in Car Valuation?

 Mileage and age are closely connected because they both indicate wear and usage.

-Valuation tools usually consider both together rather than in isolation.
+Valuation tools typically consider both together rather than in isolation, using expected mileage ranges for a vehicle’s age.

 When mileage matters more than age